 QUEEN’S EAST TURF – right side of main stairs on the control box.

-During times of poor weather, the city will close fields to adult users and post this information on the New Westminster Parks, Culture & Recreation Website.
+During times of poor weather, the city will close fields to adult users and post this information on the New Westminster Parks & Recreation Website.
 Please note that you will be notified if your field is closed and you cannot play.

 There may be times when a field is open but not playable due to pooling water etc, this decision would be a game time decision made by the Referee if deemed unsafe for play.